Linux Virtual Delivery Agent

 Two new dependencies, python-websockify and x11vnc, are required for session shadowing.
 Install python-websockify and x11vnc manually after you install the Linux VDA.

-For RHEL 7.x and Amazon Linux2:
+For Amazon Linux2:

 Run the following commands to install python-websockify and x11vnc (x11vnc version 0.9.13 or later):